Studying and Living for International Students in Sweden

 You can travel in and around Sweden by buses.

 You can book the tickets online by visiting their respective websites.
-You even get student discounts.
+You even get student discount.

 Regional Networks: The lanstrafik bus networks are combined with the regional train system, having one ticket only that is valid and accepted on any local or regional bus or train.
 You can get discounts on train fares if advance reservations are made.
 In distant areas, taxis are integrated with the county council to offer a taxi trip till the final stop at a low-price.
 These reduced prices are only valid if booking is made in advance.